machulsky61/Residential-Analysis/README.md

 # Argentine Residential Analysis

 ## Overview
 This project focuses on the exploration and analysis of data from the Permanent Household Survey, collected by the National Institute of Statistics and Census (INDEC) of Argentina.
-This work is carried out as part of the Practical Assignments for Specification and Implementation within the course **Algorithms and Data Structures I**, where we will use a specification language based on **_first-order logic_** to precisely define the problems that we will subsequently implement.
+This work is carried out as part of the Practical Assignments for Specification and Implementation within the course [Programming Fundamentals](https://github.com/machulsky61/Programming-Fundamentals), where we will use a specification language based on **_first-order logic_** to precisely define the problems that we will subsequently implement.
 Additionally, we aim to achieve a **_100%_ line coverage**.
 ![INDEC](https://upload.wikimedia.org/wikipedia/commons/9/9f/Logo_Indec_%281%29.png)

 ## Table of Contents